dikortis/LetsTalkETC/Episodes/Episode_15.md

-although that said I mean cars are a very difficult situation because you've got all these sensors with all this noise it's hard to yeah there's only certain bits that you can really reason about mathematically there I mean this um bit you have to just make approximations right let's assume that the input processing system does recognize that thing as a another car and that that's a very that part is a very hard thing to right really specify and reason about mathematically but you know if you there's that there's
+although that said I mean cars are a very difficult situation because you've got all these sensors with all this noise it's hard to there's only certain bits that you can really reason about mathematically there I mean this bit you have to just make approximations right let's assume that the input processing system does recognize that thing as a another car and that's a very that part is a very hard thing to right really specify and reason about mathematically but you know if you there's that there's